houstonhaynes/fsharp_webparser/README.md

 ## The Ask

-So - if anyone has ideas on how/where to approach solving for this, I'd be grateful for any helpful hint.
+So - if anyone has ideas on how/where to approach solving for this, I'd appreciate any helpful hint.
 I'll update this as I go along.
 Thanks!